capoony/Tityra_hDNA_analysis/README.md

    - *Aspergillus cristatus*

 6. **De Novo Genome Assembly (AutDeNovo)**
-   - Performs de novo genome assembly using our in-house AutDeNovo pipeline on contaminant-free reads. see the shell scripts in the folder [`results/denovo/shell`](results/denovo/shell)
+   - This analysis step performs de novo genome assembly using our in-house AutDeNovo pipeline (see here: https://github.com/nhmvienna/AutDeNovo) on contaminant-free merged reads. see the shell scripts in the folder [`results/denovo/shell`](results/denovo/shell)
    - Outputs: Assembled contigs, assembly statistics, BUSCO completeness assessment, and taxonomic classification of assembled sequences.
    - Interpretation: This final step attempts to reconstruct the *Tityra leucura* genome from the cleaned reads.
-The Blobplots  below show that there is still ample contamination in the assembled 48k contigs (of length >=500b) with a total yield of 97Mbp length.
+The Blobplots generated by blobtools below show that there is still ample contamination in the assembled 48k contigs (of length >=500b) with a total yield of 97Mbp length.
 The full assembly can be found [here](results/denovo/output/Tityra_ILL.fa.gz).

   ![BUSCO_full](results/denovo/output/Blob_full.png)

-  However, note that hundreds of BUSCO genes from the vertrebrate and the aves databases were recovered, which can be found in the folders [`results/denovo/results/denovo/output/busco_sequences`](results/denovo/results/denovo/output/busco_sequences) and [`results/denovo/results/denovo/output/busco_sequences`](results/denovo/results/denovo/output/busco_sequences) (see below).
+  However, note that hundreds of BUSCO genes from the vertrebrate and the aves databases were recovered as complete or fragmented copies, which can be found in the folders [`results/denovo/results/denovo/output/busco_sequences`](results/denovo/results/denovo/output/busco_sequences) and [`results/denovo/results/denovo/output/busco_sequences`](results/denovo/results/denovo/output/busco_sequences) (see below).
 While these need to be carefully evaluated given the high levels of contamination, they may still provide useful for phylogenetic analyses.

 ![BUSCO_full_busco](results/denovo/output/Blob_full_busco.png)